Jack Harris (broadcaster): Career

-A distinguished military graduate in ROTC, Harris spent two years as a lieutenant in the intelligence branch of the US Army, with tours in the Dominican Republic and Vietnam.
-He then returned to radio in 1968 at WAJR in Morgantown, West Virginia.
-Jack (aka Bucky) saw the need for a delay switch at his small-town radio station and created one in the low-budget studio by looping a tape through two tape recorders thus creating a 7 second delay and then allowing live call-ins for a talk show.
+A distinguished military graduate of ROTC, Harris served for two years as a lieutenant in the US Army's intelligence branch, with tours in the Dominican Republic and Vietnam.
+He then returned to the radio in 1968 at WAJR in Morgantown, West Virginia.
+Jack (aka Bucky) saw the need for a delay switch at his small-town radio station and created one in the low-budget studio by looping a tape through two tape recorders, creating a 7-second delay and allowing live call-ins for a talk show.

-A job offer brought Harris to WFLA radio in Tampa in 1970, taking on his radio name of Jack Harris.
-After the success of his 1974 45 rpm record, "The Floridians (A Yankee's Opinion)" Harris was offered over 20 radio jobs across the country.
-He took the job of morning DJ on WRC radio in Washington DC, working alongside Willard Scott.
-When NBC switched to an all-news format Harris was moved to the FM station.
-He became the first disc jockey on the first disco station at then sister-station WKYS, returning to Tampa and WFLA in 1975.
+A job offer brought Harris to WFLA radio in Tampa in 1970, taking on his radio name, Jack Harris.
+After the success of his 1974 45 rpm record, "The Floridians (A Yankee's Opinion)", Harris was offered over 20 radio jobs across the country.
+He took the job of morning DJ at WRC radio in Washington D.C., working alongside Willard Scott.
+When NBC switched to an all-news format, Harris was moved to the FM station.
+He became the first disc jockey on the first disco station at the then-sister station WKYS, returning to Tampa and WFLA in 1975.

 Harris' radio career kept him at WFLA for the next ten years, where he started the first talk radio station in Tampa following overnight exclusive coverage of Hurricane Elena in 1986, before co-hosting the "Q-Morning Zoo" on rival WRBQ, then returning to WFLA sister-station WFLZ, then "Power 93 - The Power Pig" in the late 1980s and early 1990s.
 He has since left music radio, hosting the news/talk program "AM Tampa Bay" on WFLA with Tedd Webb since 1993.

 He has television experience as the voice of The Jerry Lewis Telethon for eight years (Jack's Kids), Gasparilla and Festival of States Parade Coverage, hosting a show with then Tampa Bay Buccaneers Coaches Show with John McKay on WTOG, hosting the nationally ranked afternoon program "Pulse Plus!" on WTVT between 1984 and 1989, hosting "NewsWatch 8 at Noon" and his own talk show "Harris and Company" on WFLA TV until 2000, restaurant reviewer on Bay News 9 in the early 2000s, an evening commentary on WFTS, and co-hosting "The Mayors Hour" with the sitting Tampa mayor on cable access, since 1996.